 Here’s what you can expect from our end before we hand over the WBS…

 We’ll start off with brain storming sessions, led by our BA and Technical Lead, wherein we’ll be discussing your project needs and throwing ideas around about how best to meet them.
-We’ll ask you any questions we may have about the project such as your objectives, your vision, and what you expect the project to accomplish for you.

 Once done, our guys will start conducting relevant research and figure out which features will be perfect for creating an outstanding app; an app that meets all your visions to a T!